 Scrum Teams Assume We Can't Get the Plans Right Up Front

 The Scrum approach to planning is true to its empirical roots of inspection and adaptation.
 When developing using Scrum, we don't believe we can get it right up front, so we don't try to produce all of the planning artifacts up front.
-We do, however produce some of the planning artifacts early on in order to achieve a good balance between upfront and just-in-time planning.
+We do, however produce some of the planning artifacts early on to achieve a good balance between upfront and just-in-time planning.

 Scrum Teams Know that Upfront Planning Should be Helpful, Not Excessive